cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 stop
 ```

-Additionally, guard code is generated for undeclared linked blocks used in the `allocate` declaration (e.g. `allocate heap in bank1;` will generate guard code for `bank1`).
+Additionally, guard code is generated for undeclared linked blocks used in the `allocate` declaration (e.g., `allocate heap in bank1;` will generate guard code for `bank1`).
 To disable guard code generation in this case, explicitly declare the variable using `noinit` keyword:

 ```Mindcode
 noinit linked bank1;